GabGhezz11/Tremor-Control-Spoon/README.md

 stabilized spoon to assist individuals with Parkinson's disease by compensating tremors during meal consumption, promoting greater independence and comfort in daily life.
-The work was developed in collaboration with a team of colleagues, with my contribution — focused on mechanical design and the control system — made remotely while based in Vienna.
+The work was developed in collaboration with a team of colleagues, with my contribution made remotely while based in Vienna.

 The device integrates mechanical, electronic, and control system design: